 Ruby smiled without humour.

-‘So what's keeping you here?'
+‘So, what's keeping you here?'

-Deciding that her silence would just spur more questions, Ruby reached out towards the candle on the table and flicked her finger over the top of the flame, feeling the heat lick at it.
-‘My mother had an accident on the force.
-A work thing.
-Moving here was supposed to calm her nerves and help her forget.
-It's just the two of us now and, well - ' She sighed.
+Deciding that her silence would just prompt more questions, Ruby reached out towards the candle on the table.
+She flicked her finger over the top of the flame, feeling the heat lick at it.
+Where to begin.
+“My mother had an accident on the force.
+A work thing, you know?
+Well, moving here was supposed to calm her nerves and help her forget.
+It's just the two of us now, and I - ' She sighed.
 ‘I keep her sane, I guess.'

 ‘And what about you?'

 Ruby shrugged in a pathetic way.
+What about her?

-Still with fingers pinching the candle wick, he gave her a calculating look.
+Still with fingers pinching the candle wick, he narrowed his eyes in a calculating way.
 ‘Looking at you, taking a wild guess at your mothers age, she may well have another forty or so years of life left in her.
-So unless you plan to leave this place a pensioner,' he said, looking down at his fingers, ‘I suggest you draw a line and stick to it.'
+Unless you plan to leave this place a pensioner,' he said, “I suggest you draw a line and stick to it.”